Menu

 Pelican Plunge at Castaway Cay

 We walked around the island for a bit after lunch.
-Then my six year old decided to try the water slides at Pelican Plunge.
+Then my six-year-old decided to try the water slides at Pelican Plunge.
 My husband went with her while I watched from a little observation deck.
-The lines for the slides weren’t long at all, and both of them said they were a ton of fun!
+The lines for the slides weren’t long at all, and both my husband and daughter said they were a ton of fun!

 Spring-a-Leak on Castaway Cay